 EDUCATIONBMus (McGill University), MMus (San Francisco Conservatory of Music), DMus (McGill University)

-Amy’s current research as a community music practitioner investigates the importance of a community’s “identity”.
+Dr. Hillis’ current research as a community music practitioner investigates the importance of a community’s “identity”.
 How can community musicians facilitate transformative music experiences by deepening a community’s sense of identity, whether this identity is geographical, racial, cultural or gender-based?
-Amy presents and promotes music by underrepresented composers, particularly in the classical music genre, in order to empower the voices of marginalized communities.
-Learn more about her research here.
+Dr. Hillis continues to perform and promote music by underrepresented composers, particularly in the classical music genre, in order to empower the voices of marginalized communities.
+Learn more about her research here or visit her website here.

 People of AMPD